The Modern Conception of Disorders: Eating Disorders & Bipolar Disorder

 C. Andrews and R. Bradford

 Whether we admit it or not, we all like to feel important.
 It is a common fragility of human nature to develop a desire to be ‘deep’ and ‘interesting.’
 Open access to the internet and social media differentiates our generation from others.
 Mixing this inclination toward personal depth with extensive and often false representations of mental health disorders has proven detrimental to today’s youth.
-People find vague definitions of certain conditions through google or TikTok, and upon finding any commonality between their personality and the symptoms, they proceed to groundlessly diagnose themselves.
+People find vague definitions of certain conditions through Google or TikTok, and upon finding any commonality between their personality and the symptoms, they proceed to groundlessly diagnose themselves.
 The naivety of society has paved the way for casual and inaccurate interpretations of mental health disorders.

-Skipping a meal VS Having an eating disorder
+Skipping a meal vs having an eating disorder

-In attempts to rectify these harmful messages, recent social media, especially Tik Tok and Instagram, dedicated themselves toward promoting ‘body positivity.’
-While the intention behind this is positive, it has also played into the victim mentality in modern generations.
-Many social media platforms, in an attempt to improve self-recognition, tend to exaggerate the symptoms of an ‘eating disorder’, causing people to falsely diagnose themselves due to mistaking disordered eating for an eating disorder
+In attempts to rectify these harmful messages, recent social media, especially TikTok and Instagram, dedicated their platforms to promoting ‘body positivity.’
+While the intention behind this is great, it has also played into the victim mentality in modern generations.
+Many social media platforms tend to exaggerate the symptoms of an ‘eating disorder,’ causing people to falsely diagnose themselves due to mistaking disordered eating for an eating disorder

 https://www.verywellmind.com/

-An eating disorder can cause disordered eating behaviors, however not everyone who has disordered eating is diagnosed with an eating disorder.
-Feeding into the societal “norms” – self-diagnosing eating disorders/disordered eating – pushes this mentality further and discredits those who have eating disorders, causing a multitude of issues for your health and others’.
+An eating disorder can cause disordered eating behaviors; however, not everyone who has disordered eating is diagnosed with an eating disorder.
+Feeding into the societal “norms” – self-diagnosing eating disorders/disordered eating – pushes this mentality further and discredits those who have eating disorders, causing a multitude of issues for your health and others.

-Mood swings VS Bipolar.
+Mood swings vs bipolar.

 Photo by Dids: https://www.pexels.com/photo/serious-young-woman-smearing-makeup-in-studio-5756493/